Aleph-Alpha/intelligence-layer-sdk/README.md

     * E.g., `evaluation_overview` which returns an evaluation overview object
   * Use a verb for a method name if it has side effects and return nothing
     * E.g., `store_evaluation_overview` which saves a given evaluation overview (and returns nothing)

+## Tests
+In VSCode
+1. Sidebar > Testing
+2. Select pytest as framework for the tests
+3. Select `intelligence_layer/tests` as source of the tests

+You can then run the tests from the sidebar.

+In order to run a local proxy w.r.t. to the CI pipeline (required to merge) you can run
+> scripts/all.sh

+This will run linters and all tests.